 - Some start out with an education or work visa but then marry a foreigner, which becomes residency via marriage.

 Most of those who moved abroad permanently had an immigration privilege that you likely do not have: They had prior dual citizenship, or a right of descent privilege, or they married someone.
-Unless you fall into those 3 categories, most of you will not be able to move abroad.

 Who Writes These Stories?